Aamantamboli/Jenkins/Maintain version in Bucket/README.md

-Here's a `README.md` file that outlines the steps for setting up the environment, configuring Jenkins, and deploying the application.
-You can use this file in your GitHub repository.

 # Jenkins CI/CD Pipeline Setup for Student App

 This document outlines the steps to create an AWS environment, set up Jenkins, and deploy a Maven-based Java application using a CI/CD pipeline.